Have you ever locked eyes with a wild rhino?

 He identifies them in the distance.

 I am struck by their size and majesty.
-Seeing them in their natural habitat is a truly humbling experience.
+Seeing them in their natural habitat is a humbling experience.

 Andy is meticulous in ensuring our safety, providing detailed instructions on how to behave around the rhinos and always maintaining a safe distance.
 I feel like I’m in good hands and can fully immerse myself in the experience.